-1. Create a Facebook page for your adoption.
-By putting your information on a special page, you are creating another way to connect with a birthmother.
+By putting your information on a special page, you are creating another way to connect with an expectant mother considering adoption.
 This is a great way to present your profile on a social media platform that has the ability to reach so many potential birthmothers.
 You may even come across someone who knows a potential birthmother.

 I have found it incredibly helpful to be a part of a support group.
-Facebook can help you connect with other adoptive couples – here’s a few tips on how to do that:
+Facebook can help you connect with other adoptive families.

 What do you think?
 Have you found some other ways to use Facebook for your adoption journey?
 Let me know by entering your comments below or email me.